Our charity

 Like most charities, we rely on a range of income sources.
 But unlike most charities, we’re mainly a trading organisation, and gain most of our income from selling our products and services.
 These include our text books, guides, training courses, events, paid membership plans and SEMH assessment tool, the Boxall Profile® Online.

 We sometimes apply for grants and sponsorship, and also welcome donations from individuals, corporate organisations and legacy donors.
-See some of our Supporters.
+You can see some of our supporters here.
+If you’d like to support our work, please contact us at [email protected].